areyes986/learning-journal/git-github.md

 ### What is [Github?](https://github.com/) ###

-It is a repository hosting service - cloud
+It is a repository hosting service(location/app/website) - cloud (computer somewhere)
 - A way to share code with others!
 - an online plae to store your code.
 (Backup is good)
 - Uses Git software to manage team's work